 - Hierarchy and control means inflexibility and slow decision making

 - Standardization means little or no growth, learning, or improvisation

 - Large force movement and conflict means slow reaction time

-In order to exploit the weaknesses Michael saw in his opponent, he developed (or rather, let develop and then leveraged) what became known as Flying Columns.
+In order to exploit the weaknesses Collins saw in his opponent, he developed (or rather, let develop and then leveraged) what became known as Flying Columns.